Ziwei-Liu3/DecenOptWithClientSampling/README.md

 1. The convergence rate for strongly convex objectives seems a bit loose.
 I would expect the rate to be linear with a factor depends on s.

 -> This does not sound like a quick and easy things to do; maybe we can look deeper into if this is possible in our further work.
-- [ ] Check if the convergence rate for strongly convex objective can be improved.
+- [ ] Discuss if the convergence rate for strongly convex objective can be improved.

 2. The numerical experiments are a bit too simple.
 The authors should run a non-convex experiment.==/The experiments on both convex and non-convex settings are expected.
 3. The experiments are relatively weak since they only consider artificial examples.